Star Trek VI: The Undiscovered Country: Writing

 Meyer and his friend Denny Martin Flinn wrote the script by the nascent means of e-mail; Meyer lived in Europe while Flinn was based in Los Angeles.
 The pair worked out a system where Flinn would write all day and then send the draft to Meyer, who would read and make revisions.
 The script constantly changed because of demands made by the core cast and the supporting players.
 Flinn was aware that the film would be the last to feature the cast of the original television series, so he wrote an opening that embraced the passage of time.
-In the opening, each of the crew was to be rounded up out of unhappy retirement for one final mission.
+Each of the crew was to be rounded up out of unhappy retirement for one final mission.
 Flinn recalled that "the scenes demonstrated who [the characters] were and what they did when they weren't on the Enterprise. [...]
 It added some humanity to the characters.
-In early drafts, Spock plays Polonius in a Vulcan version of Hamlet, while Sulu drives a taxicab in an overcrowded metropolis.
-The revised opening featured Captain Sulu bringing his friends out of their retirement: Spock's whereabouts are classified; Kirk was to have married Carol Marcus (played by Bibi Besch in The Wrath of Khan), the mother of his late son, leading a settled life before a special envoy arrives at his door.
+In early drafts, Spock plays Polonius in a Vulcan version of Hamlet, while Sulu drives a taxicab in a crowded metropolis.
+Another revision featured Captain Sulu bringing his friends out of their retirement.
+Spock's whereabouts are classified, while Kirk was to have married Carol Marcus (played by Bibi Besch in The Wrath of Khan), leading a settled life before a special envoy arrives at his door.
 McCoy is drunk at a posh medical dinner; Scott is teaching Engineering while the Bird of Prey from The Voyage Home is pulled from San Francisco Bay; Uhura hosts a call-in radio show and is glad to escape; and Chekov is playing chess at a club.
 The opening was rejected as too expensive to film; Flinn mentioned the exotic locales would have pushed the budget to $50 million.
-While they tried to hold on to the opening as long as they could, Paramount threatened to cancel pre-production unless a few million dollars were cut from the budget.
+While they tried to hold on to the opening as long as they could, Paramount threatened to cancel pre-production unless the budget was reduced.